zhaoyuhsin/Edge-Guided-Near-Eye-Image-Analysis-for-Head-Mounted-Displays/README.md

 >
 > Zhimin Wang, Yuxin Zhao, Yunfei Liu, Feng Lu.

-The code of this project is modified on [EllSeg](https://github.com/RSKothari/EllSeg) framework, thank you RSKothari for enthusiastically solving our doubts for many times.
+The code of this project is modified on [EllSeg](https://github.com/RSKothari/EllSeg) framework, thank RSKothari for enthusiastically solving our doubts for many times.

 ## Introduction